Chan Buddhism: History

 The historical records required for a complete, accurate account of early Chan history no longer exist.

 Periodisation

 The history of Chan in China can be divided into several periods.
-Zen, as we know it today, is the result of a long history, with many changes and contingent factors.
-Each period had different types of Zen, some of which remained influential, while others vanished.
+Chan, as we know it today, is the result of a long history, with many changes and contingent factors.
+Each period had different types of Chan, some of which remained influential, while others vanished.

 Andy Ferguson distinguishes three periods from the 5th century into the 13th century: